 If you own a vehicle, each year you pay a fee to renew it.
 You may not have considered the possibility of claiming that fee when you file your federal or state taxes.
 In many states, that isn’t even an option.
 However, if part of the fees you pay are classified as personal property tax, you have the option of claiming them with your other personal property taxes when you file.

-You can claim part of your license plate fee if you live in a state where the fee is classified as personal property tax.
+You can claim part of your license plate fee as a deductible expense if you live in a state where the fee is classified as personal property tax.
+Currently, more than half of the states impose a personal property tax on automobiles.

 Claiming License Plate Fees